joafalves/java-ldtk-api/README.md

 ### What is this repository for? ###

-This repository contains a full data model based on the latest API schema of [LDTK](https://ldtk.io/) (schema-extracted) .
+This repository contains a full data model based on the latest API schema of [LDTK](https://ldtk.io/) (schema-extracted using [QuickType](https://quicktype.io/)).
 In addition, also provides a set of converters to load the data model from a valid JSON source file.

 ### Examples ###